-(8) It is a deconstruction of “epic” fantasy.
+(8) It is the deconstruction of an epic fantasy.

-(9) It is a conscious disruption of the American ideological/narcissistic overmyth “Hero with a Thousand Faces”.
+(9) It is a disruption of the Campbellian monomyth.

-(10) It hates story.
-It hates the idea of character as fixed & causal.
-It hates relatability.
-It hates reader-identification.
-It hates the idea that because the real is disordered, fiction’s duty is to provide order; it hates the anodyne mouth-feel & simultaneous shrill desperation of ordering fictions.
-It hates immersive texts because immersion in a text defuses political & social dissatisfaction.
+(10) It rejects story.
+It rejects the idea of character as fixed & causal.
+It rejects relatability.
+It rejects reader-identification.
+It rejects the argument that because the real is disordered, fiction’s duty is to provide order.
+It rejects the despair of ordering fictions.
+It rejects the immersive text on Brechtian grounds.

 (11) Read “A Young Man’s Journey to Viriconium” last.
 Or see (14).

-(12) Titles, epigraphs & chapter headings are often significant parts of the text.
-If you’re reading something framed as The Floating Gods, you aren’t reading Viriconium.
+(12) Titles, epigraphs & chapter headings are often significant contributors to the text.
+If you’re reading something framed as The Floating Gods, you aren’t reading In Viriconium.

-(13) Every available edition is problematical in terms of content, organisation & packaging.
+(13) The available editions are problematical in terms of content, organisation & packaging.

 (14) There is a new, as yet unpublished story.